 Why?
 Because he has thirteen variations of that shit, and he’s got the attention span of a small rodent.
 He will play with a new toy for exactly THREE days (at most) and then it is forgotten, disregarded, and probably dying a slow death under a pile of snow in the backyard.

 What’s worse is that now he thinks that merely by existing and laying out a cute smile, he will get a present every single time someone comes over or if he asks nicely enough when we’re out and about.
 Not cool.

 I work really damn hard to make sure I simplify his childhood in an era of over-consumption and instant gratification.
 I do my best to show him that it’s way more fun to take a walk in the neighbourhood and see what we stumble across, instead of hitting a plastic button to make noise.
 I also work hard to explain to him that “stuff” isn’t really all that important, and many people aren’t as fortunate.
-So you see, it’s sets me back a few steps every time people shit all over our values.

 * Also, if you really want to know… we donate A LOT.
 So it’s likely that the Fisher Price set you dropped off last Christmas is on a shelf at Value Village right now.
 In case you wanted to drop by and say hello.